 There are a couple of speciality restaurants on board, but these come with an additional cost.
 Bonsai Sushi is as you would imagine a small sushi restaurant, so you can just walk in and order.
 Whereas David’s Steakhouse is a formal restaurant and as such you would need to prebook.

 Finally, you have the Carnival Coffee Bar, which is another spot where you have an additional charge.
 They serve speciality coffee and tea, plus the largest cakes, pastries, cookies, and donuts known to man.

 For those of you with special diets, allergies or intolerances who are thinking, ‘well they’ll have nothing for me’, think again!
 In the buffet restaurant they have a ‘Menu Mate’ which is your food allergy assistant.
 They will help research what food you can and cannot have and walk around with you and point out the options.
 One member of our party has a number of food intolerances and as such the menu mate was invaluable.
 Just head to them on the first day of your cruise, you’ll find them at the main entrance of the buffet restaurant.

 The same support is given in the main restaurant, because on your first night you simply inform the waiter of your food intolerances, preferences or allergies.
 They will show you on the menu what can be adapted, after having spoken to the chef.
 For the following nights you will have the option of seeing the menu for the next night and picking what you want to eat, which can then be adapted especially for you.
-We requested Vegan food with no soy and ate such varied incredible dishes, it was a treat.
+We requested the Carnival cruise vegan options with no soy and ate such varied incredible dishes, it was a treat.